wix-incubator/react-native-interactable/README.md

 gravity={[{x: 0, y: 0, strength: 8000, falloff: 40, damping: 0.5}]}
 ```

 Attract/repel the view's center with a group of constant gravity wells.
-Every point in the array is an object with the following properties:
+Every element in the array is an object with the following properties:

 * `x` - The horizontal position of the well (relative to the center).
 Default is `0.0`.
 * `y` - The vertical position of the well (relative to the center).
 Default is `0.0`.